sshniro/zap-docs/source/includes/auth.md

 Now lets add the user credentials to be authenticated via going to the `context -> users -> Add` section.
 After this enable the forced used to mode in the UI to forcefully authenticate the user before performing any activities in ZAP such as Spider or Active Scan.
 After configuring the authentication tab go to the Spider and select the context to perform the authentication.
 After this you should see the Spider crawling all the protected resources.

 ### Steps to Reproduce via API

 If you have configured the authentication via the desktop UI, then export the context and import it via using the [importContext](#contextactionimportcontext) API.
-The steps belows shows how to create configuration via ZAP APIs.
+Otherwise follow The steps below to configure the authentication configurations for the context.

 #### Step 1: Include in Context